Adult Survivors of Childhood Sexual Abuse

 - Withholding money and/or giving the victim an “allowance”

 - Insisting that the victim sign up for multiple lines of credit and/or writing bad checks

-- Refusing to pay bills therefore decreasing a victim’s credit score
+- Refusing to pay bills, therefore, decreasing a victim’s credit score

 Sexual Abuse and Assault: refers to any physical, sexual, verbal, or visual act that forces a person – or child – to engage in sexual contact without their completely affirmative consent or against their will.
 Sexual assault in the United States is much more common than once thought.
 In fact, one in three women and one in six men are survivors of sexual violence.
 Many victims of sexual abuse blame themselves for their assault; however, rape, sexual assault, and/or sexual abuse is never, ever the fault of the victim.
-Many people believe that rape/sexual assault is expression of sexual urges, but this is not true.
-Rape, sexual abuse, and sexual assault have nothing to do with actual sexual relations, and are used to show power, inflict humiliation, and/or physical damage to the victim.
+Many people believe that rape/sexual assault is an expression of sexual urges, but this is not true.
+Rape, sexual abuse, and sexual assault have nothing to do with actual sexual relations and are used to show power, inflict humiliation, and/or physical damage to the victim.

 Rape refers to forced sexual intercourse, including vaginal, anal, or oral penetration through physical force, like being restrained or drugged, or threats of violence and/or humiliation, although the precise definition varies.

 Consent refers to the agreement and approval of sexual intercourse with another person/people without coercion or force, however, consent can be revoked at any point during the sexual experience.
 It’s important to note that a person who is underage, impaired by drugs or alcohol, physically, mentally, or emotionally unable cannot provide consent.
 Additionally, victims who do not fight the sexual act are not giving consent.

 Sexual abuse may involve:

 - Forcing someone(s) into sexual relations that the victim does not consent to